InSyncWithFoo/pyright-langserver-for-pycharm/README.md

 ## Debugging

+You can help with debugging by follow these steps:

 * Clone this repository, then open the directory using IntelliJ.
 * Run the "*Run Plugin*" run configuration.
   This will build the plugin from scratch.
 It may take a while.